 Road until you reach the Shibley Road where you should turn

 left.
-After crossing the bridge, there will be a dirt
+After crossing the bridge, park on the

 ||N 43° 36' 46"